dankennethroyo/test_case_api/deployment/WSL_DEPLOYMENT_GUIDE.md

 - `http://localhost:5000` (direct to Flask)
 - `http://127.0.0.1`

-### Network Access
+### Network Access (Mirrored Mode - Default WSL 2.0+)

-To access from other computers on your network:
+If you're using WSL 2.0+ with mirrored networking (default), WSL shares the same network as Windows:

 1. **Find your Windows IP address:**